-This is part of a fashion feature from november 1967 which celebrated the continued popularity of the mini and also the return of the garter as a fashion accessory.
-There were infact six other dresses included in this editorial, all quite expensive/high-end fashion with price tags ranging from $735-$1,225 for the dresses and $40-$50 for the garters, however, none of them were to my particular taste, a little bit too conservative for my liking and not in keeping with what was happening on the street at the time considering that it was originally published just a few months down the road from the summer of love afterall.
-The model in the photo below (Cathee Dahmen) is wearing the very last outfit to be featured, it may have only cost $38 but it is definitely my favourite look of the entire piece.
+This is part of a fashion feature originally published in november 1967, which celebrated the continued popularity of the mini and also the return of the garter as a fashion accessory.
+There were infact six other dresses included in this editorial, all quite expensive/high-end fashion with price tags ranging from $735-$1,225 for the dresses and $40-$50 for the garters, however, none of them were to my particular taste, a little bit too conservative for my liking and not in keeping with what was happening on the street at the time considering that it was published just a few months down the road from the summer of love after all.
+The model in the photo below (Cathee Dahmen) is wearing the very last outfit to be featured, it may have only cost $38 but it is definitely my favourite look in the entire piece.
 It is also interesting to note that the shoot took place at New York's premier psychedelic night club 'The Electric Circus' located at 19-25 St Marks Place on the lower east side.
 The club, which had opened in july of the same year, invited it's patrons to "play games, dress as you like, dance, sit, think, tune in and turn on" amidst the psychedelic light shows, live music, circus performers, experimental theater, astrologers and freaks!
 It was billed as the ultimate legal entertainment experience!
-I've included several links at the end of the page to more detailed information about the club, including a link to a fantastic blog called 'It's all the streets you crossed not so long ago' which has written extensively about the venue and it's origins and many more of New York city's rock 'n' roll haunts of the 60s and 70s.
+I've included several links at the end of the page to more detailed information about the club, including a link to a fantastic blog called 'It's all the streets you crossed not so long ago' which has written extensively about the venue and its origins and many more of New York city's rock 'n' roll haunts of the 60s and 70s.

 A Snappy Bit of Leg Art